Paul Ryan argued that liberal government programs give people comfort but not dignity.

-In a speech he made at Conservative Political Action Conference (CPAC), the country's largest gathering of conservative leaders and activists, Thursday, he shared this story he heard from Eloise Anderson, who serves in the Cabinet for Wisconsin Gov. Scott Walker, as a way of criticizing the Affordable Care Act.
+In a speech he made at Conservative Political Action Conference (CPAC), the country's largest gathering of conservative leaders and activists, Thursday, he shared a story he heard from Eloise Anderson, who serves in the Cabinet for Wisconsin Gov. Scott Walker, as a way of criticizing the Affordable Care Act.

 You know, this reminds me of a story I heard from Eloise Anderson.
 She serves in the Cabinet of my buddy, Gov. Scott Walker.
-She once met a young boy from a poor family.
+She once met a young boy from a very poor family.
 And every day at school, he would get a free lunch from a government program.
-But he told Eloise he didn’t want a free lunch.
-He wanted his own lunch—one in a brown-paper bag just like the other kids’.
+He told Eloise he didn’t want a free lunch.
+He wanted his own lunch—one in a brown-paper bag just like the other kids.
 He wanted one, he said, because he knew a kid with a brown-paper bag had someone who cared for him.

 This is what the Left does not understand.
 We don't want people to leave the workforce.
 We want them to share their skills and their talents with the rest of us.
 People don't just want a life of comfort; they want a life of dignity; they want a life of self-determination.